salesforce-marketingcloud/LearningAppIos/README.md

 4. Click **Integrate**.

-5. In the APNS Client section, click **Choose File** and upload the APNS certificate provided when you created your app in the[ iOS Dev Center](https://developer.apple.com/devcenter/ios/).
+5. In the APNS Client section, click **Choose File** and upload the APNS certificate that was provided when you created your app in the[ iOS Dev Center](https://developer.apple.com/devcenter/ios/).

 6. Type in the APNS certificate password in the **Password** field.